iamgroot42/blackboxsok/README.md

     * Combine listed attacks in No-Auxiliary information with techniques found in full-auxiliary information+No-access category.
     * TODO: check whether the tunable local model hybrid attacks in full-score setting is applicable here.
     * [Progressive-Scale Boundary Blackbox Attack via Projective Gradient Estimation](https://arxiv.org/abs/2106.06056), [Code](https://github.com/AI-secure/PSBA): requires training an autoencoder (latent space projection) on the same train data (applicable to hybrid attack).

+### Top-K, Limited/Unlimited Access, No-/Partial-/Full Auxiliary Information
+1. No Auxiliary information:
+    * [NES attack](https://arxiv.org/abs/1804.08598), [Code](https://github.com/labsix/limited-blackbox-attacks): The only paper that considers Top-k prediction settings.
+Their main idea for top-k case should also be applicable to other attacks in full-score case.
+    * Adapt the [BayesOpt Adversarial Attack](https://openreview.net/forum?id=Hkem-lrtvH)([Code](https://github.com/rubinxin/BayesOpt_Attack)) using the the attack strategy in `NES` attack and check if it gives better performace, especially in limited access setting.
+    * Adapt the [Square Attack: a query-efficient black-box adversarial attack via random search](https://arxiv.org/abs/1912.00049) [Code](https://github.com/max-andr/square-attack) using the idea in `NES`.
+2. Partial auxiliary information: adapt the [Meta-Learning the Search Distribution of Black-Box Random Search Based Adversarial Attacks](https://arxiv.org/abs/2111.01714), [Code](https://github.com/boschresearch/meta-rs), while the meta-training distribution is now searched on a different dataset compared to the dataset of the target model.
+This experiments should be enough for this category.
+3. Full auxiliary information: [Meta-Learning the Search Distribution of Black-Box Random Search Based Adversarial Attacks](https://arxiv.org/abs/2111.01714), [Code](https://github.com/boschresearch/meta-rs), and the meta-training distribution is obtained on the exact same dataset of the target model.
+This experiments should be enough for this category.

 ## Malware Domain